Install globally

 OptionDescription

---path <path>Install to specific directory (default: ./agents/<name>/)
+--path <path>Override installation directory (default: ./agents/<name>/)

---forceOverwrite existing agent if it exists
+-f, --forceOverwrite existing agent directory

 Examples: